smoline/bidtastic-dotrb/README.md

 BIDTASTIC is deployed at:

-BIDTASTIC is a silent auction as a service (SASS) app developed as an assignment for The Iron Yard.
+BIDTASTIC is a silent auction (SASS) app developed for our client Bidtastic.
 BIDTASTIC was developed by .RB and it's principle members [Patrick Miller](https://github.com/pjmiller823), [Sherilyn Moline](https://github.com/smoline), [Angela Coates](https://github.com/angelacoates), and [Jose Campos](https://github.com/camposja).

 The goal is to create a 'mobile first' app that can be customized for different charity auctions that purchase the app from our client.